-During the three-year Recapture period, homeowners must provide VIHFA with documentation to prove primary residence occupancy.
-Documentation will include: evidence property taxes are paid current the property address, owner name (s).
+During the three-year Recapture period, homeowners must provide VIHFA with documentation to prove primary residence occupancy, and cannot sell the home during this time.
+Documentation will include: evidence property taxes are paid current with the property address, owner name (s).